compiler-explorer/compiler-explorer/CONTRIBUTING.md

  `lib/asm-parser.js`, and similar, files.

 In the client code, [GoldenLayout](https://www.golden-layout.com/) is used as the container.
-If you look at some of the components like the `static/compiler.js`, you'll see the general flow.
+If you look at some components like the `static/compiler.js`, you'll see the general flow.
  Any state stored makes it into the URL, so be careful not to stash anything too big in there.